jaypipes/ghw/README.md

 * No root privileges needed for discovery

-  `ghw` goes the extra mile to be useful without root priveleges.
+  `ghw` goes the extra mile to be useful without root privileges.
 We query for host hardware information as directly as possible without relying on shellouts to programs like `dmidecode` that require root privileges to execute.